Nanoonga/chtml-masonry/README.md

 ## Working on

-A Picsum-compatible image server for user supplied image databases.
+A more detailed implementation of the masonry algorithm which includes a caching image server for use with your own photo library.